iannisdezwart/htpl/README.md

 \#MakeHTMLAProgrammingLanguageAgain

-Compile the HTPL Transpiler with:
+Compile the HTPL Compiler with:

 ```
 $ g++ compiler.cpp -o compiler
 ```

-Then you can transpile HTPL files into C as follows:
+Then you can compile HTPL files as follows:

 ```
-$ ./compile input_file.htpl output_file.c
+$ ./compile input_file.htpl output_file
 ```

+The transpiled C source code file will be kept as `output_file.c`.
+GCC is needed as a dependency.